Chris35Wills/Help/GitHub_help.md

 2. git reset --hard commit_id
 	e.g. git reset --hard eb27bf26dd18c5a34e0e82b929e0d74cfcaab316

-IMPORTANT: Make sure you have a backup of your git repo in case you end up throwing away any uncommitted changes - this is somewhat annoying when you realise you've deleted work.
+IMPORTANT: This will remove any work you've done since the commit you are resetting to so make sure you have a BACKUP of your git repo somewhere else as this is somewhat annoying when you realise you've deleted work.

 ------------
 Colaborating